COVID-19 Can Last for Several Months

 Read: The doctor doesn’t listen to her.
 But the media is starting to.

-Garner’s reaction is similar to those of many long-haulers who have been taken less seriously.
+Garner’s descriptions of his illness are similar to those of many long-haulers who have been taken less seriously.
 “It wasn’t like he wrote those posts in some arcane language that’s steeped in authority,” said Sarah Ramey, a musician and author in Washington, D.C.
 “If you took his words, put my name on them, and put them up on Medium, people would say, ‘Ugh, who is this person and what is she talking about?’”

 Ramey can empathize with long-haulers.
 In her memoir, The Lady’s Handbook for Her Mysterious Illness, she writes about her 17-year ordeal of excruciating pain, crushing fatigue, gastro-catastrophes, and medical gaslighting.
 “Being isolated and homebound, incredible economic insecurity, the government not doing enough, testing not being up to snuff—all of that is the lived experience of someone like me for decades,” she says.
 “The illness itself is horrible and ravaging, but being told you’ve made it up, over and over again, is by far the worst of it.”